vinyldns/rfcs/text/0000-shared-zones.md

 Processing

-1. Ensure that the user is a member of the `ownerGroupId` if provided.
+1. Ensure that the user is a member of the `ownerGroupId` if provided
+1. If the user is not a member of the `ownerGroupId` provided, return a `403` error
 1. For each change that is generated, if the zone is shared and the `ownerGroupId` is provided, consult record ownership.
 1. If the change is disallowed, the entire batch change should be rejected.
 The appropriate error should be returned on any change(s) that failed indicating that the user is not authorized because the record ownership check failed.